jaanga/sp500/readme.md

 * View hundreds of market symbols in a non-reductionist manner
 * Be able to get a picture of how the market is flowing

 ### Vision
 <!--  a descriptive picture of a desired future state -->

 * Help traders find interesting trading circumstances
 * Can tackle: financial markets, currencies, weather, Internet traffic

 ## Usage Notes

-Navigation
+The first time you run the Jaanga SP500 script, you may need to refresh the page in order for everything to load properly.
+The script only runs on devices that support [WebGL]( https://get.webgl.org/ ).

+Once the script is running, updates will occur every minute or so - and you will see the symbols move just a bit,

+**Navigation**
 * Roll = left or 1 finger
 * Zoom = scroll or 2 finger
 * Move = right or 3 finger

-Desktop/laptop
+**Desktop/laptop**
-* Move cursor over symbol to see its chart.
+* Move your cursor over symbols to see their charts pop up.
 Click on empty area to clear.

-Tablet/phone
+**Tablet/phone**
 * Not quite as easy as desktop.
-You may need to smudge or wiggle your finger in order to show the heads-up.
+You may need to smudge or wiggle your finger in order to show the pop-up.
 Click on an empty space to clear selection before clicking on another symbol

+**Indicators**
+During the trading day the symbols move across the table
+* Left/Red - Right/Green.
+Symbols in the green area are gainers.
+Symbols in the red are losers.
+The further the symbols are from the centerline the more they are gaining or losing.
+Symbol stuck at the edges of the table have gained or lost over 20%
+* Front/Start - Back/Finish.
+Movement from start to finish is based on volume - the current volume divided by the average daily volume.
+All symbols start at zero.
+Symbols at the back have reached or exceeded 600% of the symbols average daily volume in that session

 ## Features
 <!-- and benefits -->